-According to early newspaper reports, dropping him seven times in the first round, Willard was badly beaten, as Dempsey began an awesome spell as champion.
+According to early newspaper reports, dropping him seven times in the first round, Willard was severely beaten, as Dempsey began a great spell as champion.

-Coming to the end of his career in 1926, Dempsey was dethroned by Gene Tunney in an epic match-up on points.
+In 1926, Dempsey got dethroned by Gene Tunney’s decision as he approached the end of his career in an epic match-up.
 The clash took place at the Sesquicentennial Stadium in Philadelphia, witnessed by over 120,000 people.

 Tunney and Dempsey would rematch a year later with the same result before the former fought Tom Heeney and bowed out of the sport himself in 1928.

-For the first time, the lineal championship lay dormant for a two-year spell until Max Schmeling took the vacant honor against Jack Sharkey in June 1930.
+For the first time, the lineal championship lay dormant for two years until Max Schmeling took the vacant honor against Jack Sharkey in June 1930.

 In 1935, along came ‘The Cinderella Man’ Jack Braddock to embark on the unlikeliest period of influence.
 Despite 23 losses on his record, the then 30 year-old shocked Baer via decision.

-Two years passed without a fight before Joe Louis stepped to challenge the aging Braddock in 1937.
-Braddock dropped Louis early on but was eventually taken out in the eighth.
+Two years passed without a fight before Joe Louis stepped in to challenge the aging Braddock in 1937.
+Braddock dropped Louis early on.
+But he was eventually taken out in the eighth.

-The longest era of all-time was underway as Louis kept the crown for a full twelve years, ruling under an iron fist.
-Louis beat off 27 challenges to the throne before retiring with just one solitary loss on his record in 1949.
+The most prolonged era of all time was underway as Louis kept the crown for a full twelve years, ruling under an iron fist.
+Louis beat off 27 challenges to the throne before retiring with just one lone loss on his record in 1949.